 Do you have an existing interest in a particular industry or product category?
 Check out related items or products that customers frequently purchase together in that niche.
 Amazon is a useful resource for this, as there are several locations where the site displays product affinity.

 B. Other products that customers frequently buy

 One of the most straightforward strategies you can implement today is to keep an open eye and an open mind.

 New ideas can pop up at the most unexpected moments, and it’s important not to dismiss any chance thoughts you may have.
 Keep a list in your smartphone or with a pen and paper to refer back to later when it’s time to conduct market research for your product idea.

 Which product opportunities will you find?

 Choosing the right product or product category can be instrumental to your success.
-The products you choose will shape your entire business, from marketing to shipping, to pricing, to further product development.
+The products you choose will shape your entire business, from marketing to shipping, to pricing, to further product development and line extensions.